 I am committed to carrying out the continued personal development that we have to, to keep up with up to date information for evidence-based therapy.
 I also have an up to date enhanced DBS.

 Are you a member of a governing body?

 Yes, the BACP my registered number is 117540

 Do I enjoy what I do?

-Yes, I'm passionate about my work, meeting lots of unique individuals that got lost along the way, it’s a great pleasure in meeting and helping then work through, anything from anxiety, relationship problems bullying in the work place, child sex abuse and lots of other traumatic areas in their lives as well as find themselves and take back the control of their lives and getting lost along the way, helping them learn that they do deserve a better life if they find they got into violent relationships, or a trauma and working with them for as long as they need me or until they can work it through to the end.
+Yes, I'm passionate about my work, meeting lots of unique individuals that got lost along the way, it’s a great pleasure in meeting and helping then work through, anything from anxiety, relationship problems, bullying in the workplace, child sex abuse and lots of other traumatic areas in their lives as well as find themselves and take back the control of their lives.
+Helping them learn that they do deserve a better life if they find they got into violent relationships, or trauma and working with them for as long as they need me or until they can work it through to take back their control.

 * 2017 - I set up my own private practice ' Know Your Own Mind.

 * 2019 - Embrace - children’s charity helping children and young people, have been through domestic violence, abuse or trauma.

 What others say about "me"!